leahnote01/leahnote01.github.io/covid19_ohio_awareness.md

 ### 4. The Analysis of Results:

-- Total reviews showed slight regional differences in priorities.
+- The analysis using a Random Forest model demonstrated high effectiveness, with an R² score of 0.955 and 89% accuracy, indicating reliable predictive capability for COVID-19 case distribution across Ohio counties.
-- Negative reviews were **significantly impacted by regions**
+- The study found that non-health topics like sports and entertainment dominated public interest, overshadowing health-related information during the pandemic.
-- Positive reviews emphasized cleanliness and customer service.
+- Geographical analysis highlighted variations in COVID-19 impact, with certain counties facing higher cases or deaths per capita.
-- Cultural and regional differences influenced the emphasis on certain topics.
+- Temporal trends in topic awareness were dynamic, fluctuating with external events.
+Although the model was robust, future improvements could include integrating additional relevant features to enhance accuracy and insight depth.

 ---
 ### Report Download

-Full report is available here <a href="pdf/Hotel_Review_Analysis_Wonha Shin.pdf">Report Viewer</a>
+Full report is available here <a href="pdf/COVID-19_Ohio_Lab_Report.pdf">Report Viewer</a>